 Orientation programs at MMA are designed to introduce all new students to the very unique nature of our curriculum.
 While cognizant of the high percentage of first-generation students, we designed Orientation to help all students understand their obligations and responsibilities as well as the resources available to them.
-We have extensive orientation and training for all of our students as our institution, curriculum and requirements are so unique, which somewhat levels the playing field for first-generation college students.
+We have extensive orientation and training for all of our students as our institution, curriculum and requirements are so different from typical universities, which somewhat levels the playing field for first-generation college students.

 In addition, the Academy staff is focused on interacting with the student and interacts less with the student's parents than do our peers at more traditional colleges.
+This is due to the nature of their field experiences right after their first year on campus.
 Thus, the advantages provided elsewhere to students with overly-engaged parental advocates (sometimes referred to as helicopter parents) are not a factor for MMA students.
 Finally, because we traditionally have served so many first-generation college students, we do not assume that any of our students have the advantages provided by a parent with a college degree.